How to Report Custom Advanced Functions for Local Func¶

 '''

 After writing the function, add the category type.
-The user-defined category format is as follows:
+User category writing method is as follows:

 Warning